Friday

 “I thought it might be worth going to see a place that reminds me of what you were talking about.
 Family-run business, just big enough.
 Not ostentatious, but clean and comfortable.”

-“That would be great,” Elliott said.
+“That would be great,” Elliot said.

 “It’s just a short walk.”